jonnonz1/nz-statute-book/acts/public/2014/limited-partnerships-amendment-act-2014.md

     (ii) a general partner's director, partner, or general partner who is a natural person.

 ### 12 Records of limited partnership
-Section 74(1) is amended by repealing paragraph (c) and substituting the following paragraphs:.
+Section 74(1) is amended by repealing paragraph (c) and substituting the following paragraphs:
   (c) the full name and residential address of—
     (i) each current partner who is a natural person; and (ii) each current partner's director, partner, or general partner who is a natural person: